quinnuk/LoopClip/README.md

   and processing is nearly instant; it only falls back to a slower re-encode if the source codec doesn't allow a clean copy-cut at that timestamp.

+## 📜 License

+This project is released under the [MIT License](LICENSE).

+You are free to use, modify, and share this software.